 ABOUT THE PROJECTS

-I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the Pacific Northwest and beyond, to produce fashion editorial short films and photo series.
+I am leading small teams of creative professionals (4-8 crew + talent) on backpacking expeditions around the Pacific Northwest to create fashion editorial short films and photo series.

-Filmed over 3-7 days in the field, requiring the crew to hike between 15-30 miles roundtrip (on average).
+These are generally produced on trips between 3-7 days in the field, and requiring the crew to hike between 15-30 miles roundtrip (on average).

-Some projects are lifestyle/commercial, and some are fashion or fantasy/abstract in nature.
-The narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, re-birth, etc. A heavy emphasis is placed on the landscapes, and integrating the character into the environment.
+Some projects are geared more towards lifestyle/commercial clients, and some are fashion or more fantasy/abstract/art-oriented.
+The film and photo narratives tackle a variety of primal emotive themes; struggle/loss, beauty, adventure/discovery, love, death/re-birth, etc. The landscapes play a heavy role in the storytelling with emphasis on integrating the character into the environment.
 There is an underlying message of preservation and appreciation of the natural world.

 These are collaborative projects, not for profit, and as such are non-paid.

 The final product will be entered into film festivals, hosted in gallery exhibitions, and used as portfolio show-pieces + self-standing art.

 There is zero corporate sponsorship; all expenses, gear, costume, etc are funded out of pocket.